Public Speaking has always been my greatest fear.

 There are lots of benefits to public speaking.
 Even I have to admit that.

 - Increased Confidence and Self-Esteem.
-Public speaking makes you more confident.
-It’s empowering.
+Nothing makes me feel more confident than public speaking.
 Immediately after I’ve given a speech I feel great.
 Powerful.
 Unstoppable even.
 I faced my fear and survived and there is nothing left to worry about.
 It wasn’t even that bad.
 Sometimes it was actually good.
-Great in fact.
+Great in fact

 So how do you actually improve your public speaking skills and get better, especially if you hate public speaking like me?